 CONTINENT 1

-by Chris Wayan, 2006
+by Chris Wayan, 2006-2010

 First-time orientation--strongly advised!
 Pegasia is weird.

-Continent 1 is the largest landmass in the Outer Hemisphere and probably the largest on Pegasia.
-In the high-orbital photo below, it's the large continent at the top.
-Continent 4 and Continent 5 are below and to the right; on the far left the coast of Continent 2 is just visible, and to the lower left, Continent 3.
-None of the straits between these five landmasses are difficult for either flying species or even primitive mariners; the five form what we may think of as the Pegasia's Old World, the better-connected hemisphere.
+Continent 1 is the largest landmass in the Outer Hemisphere and probably the biggest on Pegasia.
+In the high-orbital photo below, it's the continent at the top.
+Continent 4 and Continent 5 are below and to the right; on the far left, the coast of Continent 2 is just visible, and to the lower left, Continent 3.
+None of the straits between these five landmasses are difficult for either flying species or primitive mariners; the five form what we may think of as the Pegasia's Old World, the better-connected hemisphere.
 Jared Diamond argues that it isn't fertility that makes a land progress but position--crossroads collect ideas and innovations, even if they're swept by plagues or wars.
 Continent 1 is the Outer Hemisphere's crossroads.
 Expect advanced cultures.
 Or invent them!

 Deepspace photo of Pegasia, an earthlike moon with shallow seas.
 Click to enlarge.